hcschuetz/star-folding/README.md

 also a topological contraction (merging of corresponding vertices and edges) is applied.

+`contract` takes two arguments:
-`contract` takes one argument, namely the number of iterations.
+- the number of iterations and
+- a name for the vertex where all the former star tips meet.

 Output